WebFiori/docs/database.md

 ## Database Queries

 The library provides a query builder which can be used to build almost any type of query.
 All query builders extend the class [AbstractQuery](https://webfiori.com/docs/webfiori/database/AbstractQuery) which acts as a base query builder.
 It has many methods to support the process of building queries.
 Note that the class [`Database`](https://webfiori.com/docs/webfiori/database/Database) acts as an interface for this class.
-To get the query bulder instance, use the method [`Database::getQueryGenerator()`](https://webfiori.com/docs/webfiori/database/Database#getQueryGenerator).
+To get the query builder instance, use the method [`Database::getQueryGenerator()`](https://webfiori.com/docs/webfiori/database/Database#getQueryGenerator).

 ### Insert Record